webrecorder/py-wacz/README.md

 An optional URL for [WACZ signing server](https://github.com/webrecorder/authsign) which will be used to add a signature to the new WACZ.

+This URL should point to an authsign `/sign` api endpoint.

 See the section on `--verify-auth` for more info on signing and verification.